markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     Setting this expression does not affect the job’s resource requirements or preferences.
-For a job to only run on a machine with a minimum ``MachineMaxVacateTime``, or to preferentially run on such machines, explicitly specify this in the requirements and/or rank expressions.
+For a job to only run on a machine with a minimum MachineMaxVacateTime, or to preferentially run on such machines, explicitly specify this in the requirements and/or rank expressions.